 From Welfare to Work

 Parents need childcare in order to work.
-South Side Learning & Development Center (SSLDC) and Boys & Girls Club operate early learning (birth to age 6) and school-aged programs (6 to 18) to nurture young minds while supporting parents and employers.
+South Side Early Learning (SSEL) and the South Side Boys & Girls Club (BGC) operate early learning (birth to age 6) and school-aged programs (6 to 18) to nurture young minds while supporting parents and employers.

 Food & Community Building

 Whole families provide stability in their homes and neighborhoods.
 The Family-to-Family program of St. Stephen’s Community House keeps families together through support.
-Through the “Stable Families” program, Lutheran Social Services assists families at risk of imminent homelessness.
+Through the “Stable Families” program, the YMCA assists families at risk of imminent homelessness.

 The Children are trying harder, look for more to do and now the center will give them somewhere else to go, to have something to do.
 I just see a better outcome.